Arthur Cohn

-Arthur Cohn (born 4 February 1927) is a Swiss film producer and a multiple Academy Award winner.
+Arthur Cohn (4 February 1927 – 12 December 2025) was a Swiss film producer and a multiple Academy Award winner.

-Biography
+Life and career

-Cohn was born to a Jewish family, the son of Marcus Cohn, a lawyer and leader of the Swiss Zionist movement who moved to Israel in 1949 where he helped to write many of the basic laws of the new state and served as Israel’s assistant attorney-general.
+Cohn was born to a Jewish family, the son of Marcus Cohn, a lawyer who saved the lives of many Jews from within Switzerland during World War II and leader of the Swiss Zionist movement.
 Cohn's mother, Rose Cohn-Galewski, was a Jewish-German poet from Berlin.
 Cohn's grandfather, Arthur Cohn, was the first chief rabbi of Basel.
-After completing high school, Cohn became a journalist and a reporter for Swiss Radio, covering the Middle East as well as soccer and ice hockey games.
+After completing high school in Basel, Cohn became a journalist and a reporter for Swiss Radio, covering the Middle East as well as soccer and ice hockey games.
 He shifted from journalist writing to script writing, but soon found his passion in film production.